learn-co-students/konami-code-lab-bootcamp-prep-000/README.md

 }
 ```

 But what could those keycodes be?
-They're the famous [Konami Code](https://en.wikipedia.org/wiki/Konami_Code), as javascript KeyboardEvent keys.
+They're the famous [Konami Code](https://en.wikipedia.org/wiki/Konami_Code), as JavaScript KeyboardEvent keys.
 It's become a common Easter egg for sites to have hidden features behind this code, and now it's your turn to implement it!

 In `index.html`, you'll see that we're loading the file in for you:
 ```html